 The liquid refrigerant, Freon, flows to the evaporator inside the dashboard, where it cools the cabin.
 Is your car not cool enough for you, at least temperature-wise?
 The warm airflow might result from a clogged A/C condenser coil or disabled cooling fan.
 A leak in the condenser also will result in a loss of refrigerant and, subsequently, less ability to shed heat and, thus, warmer air in the vehicle.

 How do I know if my air-conditioning condenser has gone bad?

 The air will be warmer than you want, or your windows will be foggy.
 If refrigerant leaks, the air conditioner won't spit out much cold air, if any.
 Leaks can be located by adding an ultraviolet dye to the refrigerant.
 Air-conditioning output also can be diminished by crud that builds up on the front of the condenser, and cleaning the condenser may restore some performance.

 How often should I replace my air-conditioning condenser?

 As with other parts of the air-conditioning system, the condenser generally doesn't need servicing as long as the system is producing cold air.
 Some mechanics recommend periodically inspecting the condenser for signs of damage or corrosion and doing an external cleaning or internal flush if needed.

 Why do I have to replace my air-conditioning condenser?

-Because it's an integral part of your air-conditioning system, and you won't be comfortable, or be able to see, if it's broken.
+Because it's an integral part of your car's air-conditioning system, and you won't be comfortable or able to see if the unit is broken.
 Some condensers can be cleaned externally with a hose, and others can be cleared of sludge with an internal flush, but many mechanics' recommendation will likely be to install a replacement condenser that is clogged or corroded.